-Once you have you taken the pledge, you can send your suppliers to the Supply Chain Questionnaire we have prepared.
+Once you have taken the pledge, joining 450 others as of the end of 2021, you can send your suppliers to the Supply Chain Questionnaire we have prepared.
 It will help you understand what they are providing and will help them disclose ingredients systematically.
 Let us know if you have any trouble accessing and using the Questionnaire, and if you have any feedback on it.
 Click here for a pdf overview of the Questionnaire.

 Then you will be ready to help spread the word and promote the inquiry.
 We would love to involve you in the growing campaign – DONATE TODAY!